damonc015/blogpop/articles/tech/pickabite.md

 filename: "pickabite"
 title: "Pick a Bite"
 image: "gmapsPreview.png"
 snippet: "The process of creating an application utilizing the Google Maps API.
-My intended goal with this project was to create an unconventional showcase of my work.
-Inspired by Bruno Simon's famous ThreeJS portfolio, I knew I wanted to create a portfolio that didn't look like a traditional website.
-I wanted to create an interactive experience for whoever visited my site."
+When coming up with personal project ideas, I wanted to create projects that I was passionate about.
+Early on I had decided to create a food application as one of my interest is trying out new recipes.
+Another thing I wanted to accomplish was implementing a document heavy API.
+The first one that came to mind was the Google Maps API.
+A few months ago I had taken a look at the documentation and I honestly had no idea where to begin compared to other APIs I was using at the time.
+Often I would just make a fetch request and all the information would be received as an object.
+But Google's APIs were different.
+They required setup, they required research, and they required deciphering.
+This time around I was up for the challenge.
+With this application I wanted to find restaurants in an area.
+I wanted to create an application to solve indecision when it came to picking out food.
+I envisioned b
 date: "March 3, 2022"
-readTime: "5.3"
+readTime: "5"
 tags: "Google Maps API, SwiperJS, Google Maps, Pick a Bite, food, restaurants"
 ---